Comgall mac Domangairt: Comgall

-The Senchus says that Comgall had one son, Conall, and that Conall had seven sons, although six are named, Loingsech, Nechtan, Artan, Tuatan, Tutio, Coirpre.
-It may be that Coirpe was a later addition as the Senchus speaks of the people of Coirpre as being distinct from the sons of Erc.
+The Senchus says that Comgall had one son, Conall, and that Conall had seven sons, although only six are named: Loingsech, Nechtan, Artan, Tuatan, Tutio, and Coirpre.
+It may be that Coirpre was a later addition as the Senchus speaks of the people of Coirpre as being distinct from the sons of Erc.
 As with all claimed early genealogies, this need not be taken as reliable information.
-Unlike Cenél nGabráin and Cenél Loairn, no later genealogy traces back to the Cenél Comgaill although one from the early 8th century survives appended to a copy of the Senchus.
+Unlike Cenél nGabráin and Cenél Loairn, no later genealogy traces back to the Cenél Comgaill, although one from the early 8th century survives appended to a copy of the Senchus.

 Cenél Comgaill

 The Irish annals speak relatively rarely of the Cenél Comgaill.
 A recent interpretation suggests, however, that the kindred may have been important in the Gaelicisation of the Picts, as a certain Dargart mac Finguine of the Cenél Comgaill married the Pictish princess Der-Ilei, and the Pictish kings Bridei and Nechtan mac Der Ilei were the result of this marriage.

-The Cenél Comgaill are thought to have been centred in Cowal, which is plausibly derived from Comgall or Comgaill, and the isle of Bute.
-They may also have controlled the isle of Arran to the south.
+The Cenél Comgaill are thought to have been centred in Cowal, which is plausibly derived from Comgall or Comgaill, and the Isle of Bute.
+They may also have controlled the Isle of Arran to the south.
 The royal centres of their kingdom are not certainly known.
 Dunoon may have been important.
-The late 6th or early 7th century Saint Blane was associated with Bute, but modern scholars are less certain that his traditions are authentic.
+The late 6th- or early 7th-century Saint Blane was reportedly associated with Bute, but modern scholars are less certain that his traditions are authentic.
 The monastery at Kingarth associated with Saint Blane is mentioned in the annals.
 It lies close to the Dunagoil fort, which might be a plausible royal centre, but it is not clear that this was occupied in the corresponding period.